Zenika/spring-workshop/Slides/08_spring_batch.md

 ## The Spring Batch model: Job and Steps

-- A *Job* is the encapulating definition of your batch treatment.
+- A *Job* is the definition of your batch treatment.
 - A Job is composed of one or many Steps
 - A *Step* is the building block of a Job and can do just about anything
   - Processing an input file